Every company's secret weapon

 Many leaders and employees have Tommy to thank for the support that has led them to be able to tackle their challenges better and more effectively.
 Tommy has some of the world's highest coaching certifications in the world and combines leadership coaching with mental training to help you and your employees create more performance, passion and presence.
 As a coach, he has over 10 years of experience coaching everything from entrepreneurs to CEOs.
 Tommy is a specialist in helping individuals and teams unlock their highest performance in synergy with inner security, well-being and meaning.

 His clients consist of leaders and organizations that want to be at the forefront of performance and well-being.
 He helps individuals develop their unique abilities and strengths, while working transformatively with change - in depth!

 The change begins with a conversation

-Book a free call with Tommy to discover how you, your team or organization can break barriers.
+Contact Tommy or use the chat in the corner to discover how you, your team or your organization can break barriers.

 Briefly about company coaching

 It is a common mistake to think of managerial coaching, leadership coaching and corporate coaching as a specific branch of coaching that differs from "regular" coaching.
 There is really no difference at all.
 Coaches use corporate coaching or executive coaching in front of the word "Coaching" to more effectively influence the type of clients they hope to attract.
 They want to differentiate their coaching from the coaching of others.
 Coach training does the same thing.
 All of these titles and definitions are more about marketing than any real difference in coaching.